UPDATED as of 5/6/18

 Matrix Month (The Final Nail to the Coffin)

 Sometime in 2014, Doug said that he might do a Matrix-themed month for January.
 When it was officially announced, it did not surprise me one bit, considering his quality state in recent years.
 I have absolutely zero interest of watching them, obviously, and especially that CinemaSins did the whole trilogy (on a way shorter length).
-They may not be part of Channel Awesome, but it still shows that Doug has really become more lazy and desperate.
+They may not have a big relationship with Channel Awesome, but it still shows that Doug has really become more lazy and desperate.
 Although I don't care if he did The Matrix Reloaded and The Matrix Revolutions, but that doesn't mean he can do the first movie as a regular NC review.
 He clearly hasn't learned one thing from his review of Indiana Jones and the Temple of Doom.
 Really, who wants to sit through 32 minutes of Doug criticizing and over-nitpick the most trivial things at the first movie, with the addition to the sketches?
 People can watch CinemaSins' take for a crisp and much shorter 14 minutes.
 Not to mention that it's the narrator's favorite film of all time.
 That is even pretty much like when Brad Jones panned his all-time favorite movie as the Cinema Snob, Caligula.

 Doug is Way Past His Prime